LNER Tyneside electric units: Details

 A 1937 LNER unit at in 1950.

 The articulated units were in two-car sets comprising one motor car and one trailer car sharing a common centre bogie.
 The outer bogie of each motor car carried two electric traction motors.
 The passenger cars had bucket seats and manually operated sliding doors.
 The luggage compartments had double sliding doors.
-The motor parcel vans, which had four motors, were permitted to haul a load of up to 100 tons.
+The motor parcel vans, which had four motors, were permitted to haul a load of up to 100 LT.

 Built by Metropolitan-Cammell, the trains ran on a 600 V DC third rail system.
 The traction motors were Crompton Parkinson with a 154 hp, 210 Amp continuous rating and a 216 hp, 295 Amp 1-hour rating, with a gear ratio of 71:18.
 The articulated sets were fitted with two motors, the motor luggage vans and motor parcel vans had 4 motors.
 Electro-pneumatic brakes were fitted; the trains had a pneumatic sanding system.

 The LNER numbered the articulated units sequentially with the motor cars having odd numbers and the trailers having even numbers.
 Shortly after nationalisation, British Railways (BR) prefixed these numbers with the letter E (denoting ex-LNER) to distinguish them from similarly numbered coaches inherited from other railways.
 In 1951, BR re-numbered the motor cars and trailers in separate series, where the third digit indicated the type of car: 1 – motor; 2 – non-driving trailer; 3– driving trailer; 4 – motor parcels van.
 In each two-car unit, the last two digits of the coach number were the same, i.e. 29101 ran with 29301.
 From 1954, the origin of the vehicle was indicated by a suffix letter, and the prefix now indicated the region of allocation, where E denoted the Eastern and North Eastern Regions.